frankf1957/OneFinity/README.md

 curl -sk -O https://raw.githubusercontent.com/frankf1957/onefinity/main/onefinity-host-setup.sh && bash onefinity-host-setup.sh
 ~~~

-When the script is finished, it will prompt you to restart the host for changes to take effect.
+When the script is finished it will prompt you to restart the host for changes to take effect.

-Press enter and the remote system will be restarted, and your SSH session will be disconnected.
+Press enter and the remote system will be restarted and your SSH session will be disconnected.

 Wait a minute or two, then you can login as the onefinity user, and continue by installing the MultiversX node.